 In contrast to DECs that are produced annually, an EPC can be valid for up to 10 years if no major renovation occurs on the building.

-From the 1st April 2018, a new ‘Minimum Energy Efficient Standards’ (MEES) came into effect for rented commercial buildings.
+From the 1 April 2018, the ‘Minimum Energy Efficient Standards’ (MEES) came into effect for rented commercial buildings.
 These changes made it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E. This will expand to include existing tenants and leases from 1 April 2023.

 If you are selling or letting a property: